valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

     * The consensus gadget is the component that makes possible for the agents to synchronise state data.
 This allows them to, e.g. reach agreement on certain actions or reconcile information.

-    * Anything happening at the consensus network level is completely abstracted away so that developers simple consume it in their services.
-An application run by the agent service can be thought and developed as a single "virtual" application.
+    * Anything happening at the consensus network level is completely abstracted away so that developers can see it as a given functionality.
+An application run by the agent service can be thought and developed as a single "virtual" application, and the framework will take care of replicating it.

     * Currently, the consensus gadget is implemented using [Tendermint](https://tendermint.com/).